memoryleak47/lua2llvm/README.md

 - fast compile times

-Currently this project only contains my lua "reference implementation" interpreter.
+Currently this project contains my lua "reference implementation" interpreter.

-It can be invoked with `cargo run -- <file.lua> --exec`
+It can be invoked with `cargo run <main.lua>`

+The project now also contains a simple compiler from Lua to LLVM IR.

+`file.lua` can be compiled and executed by running `main.sh`.